kiboschool/course-pm-and-design/src/lessons/more-ui-design/mobile.md

 </div>

 Material Design is a set of guidelines published by Google.
 These guidelines provide best practices to help designers and developers build usable and beautiful products on Android devices.
-The best way to understand Material design is to explore these guidelines yourself.
-Before doing this, here are a few good-to-knows about material design.
+The best way to understand Material Design is to explore these guidelines yourself.
+Before doing this, here are a few good-to-knows about Material Design.

 - **Spaces and sizes are always a factor of 8px.** Spaces and sizes of components can be 4px, 8px, 16px, 24px, 32px and so on.
 - **Visual cues such as shadows and background fills are used to show elevation** - elevation is the distance between components and the background along the z-axis.